The Monkees: Developing the music for their debut album

 The Monkees' first single, "Last Train to Clarksville" b/w "Take a Giant Step", was released in August 1966, just weeks prior to the TV broadcast debut.
-In conjunction with the first broadcast of the television show on September 12, 1966, on the NBC television network, NBC and Columbia had a major hit on their hands.
+In conjunction with the first broadcast of the television show on September 12, 1966, NBC and Columbia had a major hit on their hands.
 The single topped the Billboard Hot 100 for the week ending November 5, 1966.
 The Monkees' debut album, The Monkees, was released a month later; it spent 13 weeks at No. 1 and stayed on the Billboard charts for 78 weeks.
 Twenty years later, during their reunion, it spent another 24 weeks on the Billboard charts.

 Live performances and touring

 Pleased with their initial efforts, Columbia (over Kirshner's objections) planned to send the Monkees out to play live concerts.
-The massive success of the series—and its spin-off records—created intense pressure to mount a touring version of the group.
-Against the initial wishes of the producers, the band went out on the road and made their debut live performance in December 1966 in Hawaii.
+The massive success of the series and its spin-off records created intense pressure to mount a touring version of the group.
+Against the initial wishes of the producers, the band went out on the road and made their debut performance in December 1966 in Hawaii.

 The results of these live performances were far better than expected.
 Wherever they went, the group was greeted by scenes of fan adulation reminiscent of Beatlemania.
 This gave the singers increased confidence in their fight for control over the musical material chosen for the series.

 Independence

-Conflict with Kirshner
+Conflict with Kirshner and More of the Monkees

 In early 1967, controversy concerning the Monkees' studio abilities arose.
 Dolenz told a reporter that the Wrecking Crew provided the backing tracks for the first two Monkees albums, and that his position as drummer was simply because a Monkee had to learn to play the drums, and he only knew the guitar.
 In the January 28, 1967, issue of Saturday Evening Post an article quoted Nesmith railing against the music creation process.
 "Do you know how debilitating it is to sit up and have to duplicate somebody else's records?" he asked.
 "Tell the world we don't record our own music."

 The band members were displeased that the music publishing company would not allow them to play their own instruments on their records or to use more of their own material.
-These complaints intensified when Kirshner moved track recording from California to New York, leaving the band out of the musical process entirely until they were called upon to add their vocals to the completed tracks.
+These complaints intensified when Kirshner moved recording from California to New York, leaving the band out of the musical process entirely until they were called upon to add their vocals to the completed tracks.
 Nesmith, when asked about the situation by Rolling Stone magazine, said, "The [TV show's] producers [in Hollywood] backed us and David went along.
 None of us could have fought the battles we did [with the music publishers] without the explicit support of the show's producers".

 On January 16, 1967, the Monkees held their first recording session as a fully functioning, self-contained band.
 The band recorded an early version of Nesmith's self-composed top 40 hit single "The Girl I Knew Somewhere", along with "All of Your Toys" and "She's So Far Out, She's In".